 Guided excursion

-Let’s start with some pointers toward Saudi’s charismatic past.
-You’ll find Al Masmak Fortress in the heart of the old town.
+Let’s begin with some pointers toward Saudi’s charismatic past.
+Find Al Masmak Fortress in the heart of the old town.
 A large clay and mud-brick citadel that witnessed the birth of a kingdom, the 150-year-old edifice stands as a reminder of Saudi’s storied past.
 Justice Square is another reminder of the past.
-Roaming this ordinary neighborhood on foot you discover mud houses, abandoned not long ago.
+Modern Saudi shop in supermarkets but a few old market areas remain, like Souq al Zel and Souq Bisht, two of the most characteristic traditional marketplaces in town.
+Learn more about Saudi history at beautiful Murabba palace and at the modern National Museum of Saudi Arabia.

-Then explore Ad Diriyah, the birthplace of the first Saudi state called At-Turaif which ruled between 1744 and 1818.
+It is time to explore Ad Diriyah, the birthplace of the first Saudi state called At-Turaif which ruled between 1744 and 1818.
 The UNESCO World Heritage site has just been restored to its former glory and is poised to become a cornerstone of the Kingdom’s tourism offerings.
 Discover more about the architecture and heritage at the site.
 Find out how the mud-brick houses were built; how homes were cooled during the hot summer days; and how people lived without electricity and creature comforts.

 Overnight in Riyadh.